 In addition to the general exemptions, the Foreign Exchange Act provides for specific exemptions from the capital controls, subject to the Central Bank's approval.
-An application for any such exemptions must be made to the Central Bank and the estimated process time of such applications is approximately eight weeks.
+An application for any such exemptions must be made to the Central Bank and the estimated process time of such applications is between eight to twelve weeks.